-Often the first step in getting a grant is a Letter of Inquiry or LOI.
+Often, the first step in getting a grant is a Letter of Inquiry (sometimes called a Letter of Intent) – or LOI, for short.

-An LOI is a quick way to introduce your organization to a prospective funder, and to open up a conversation about how a grant would make a positive impact on the community to change lives.
+A Letter of Inquiry is a quick way to introduce your organization to a prospective funder and to open up a conversation about how a grant would make a positive impact on the community you’re serving and change lives.

-If a funder likes your LOI, they will invite you to submit more details about what you would like them to fund.
+If a funder likes your Letter of Inquiry, they’ll invite you to submit more details about what you would like them to fund.

 That’s when you’ll be asked to provide detailed financial reports, budgets, and plans for executing your program and measuring your success.